 A lot of people will enjoy marinating their salmon before it hits the smoker.
 Marinating can be done with a variety of flavors, from a simple lemon and garlic blend to something more detailed like soy sauce, garlic, honey, paprika, onion, and more.

-After your fish is done marinating, it will be ready for the smoker.
-Smoking a salmon is fairly simple as well, and will only require around 2 hours of cooking time.
-It’s paired well with cherry wood flavor, as the sweetness of the cherry wood will allow to cut back the fishy flavor and allow for a more delicate and sweet taste.
+After your fish is done marinating, it will be ready for the grill.
+Smoked salmon is fairly simple as well, and will only require around 2 hours of cooking time.
+It’s paired well with cherry wood flavor, as the sweetness of the cherry wood will allow cutting back the fishy flavor and allow for a more delicate and sweet taste.

 If you have successfully smoked the above-mentioned meats, you may want to take your skills to the next level.
 These meats are still acceptable for ‘beginner smokers’, but you may want to have at least 1 or 2 smoking ventures underneath your belt so you have the basic idea.